Workers' Comp Retro Program

 Every local jurisdiction pays insurance premiums for workers’ comp to Labor & Industries (L&I).
 Premiums are determined by rates based on the type of employee work performed, and then multiplied by the jurisdiction’s experience factor.
 A jurisdiction’s experience factor can go up or down based on claim history and costs.

-Labor & Industries (L&I) released their proposed workers’ compensation premium rates for 2024.
-L&I is proposing an average increase of 4.9%.
+Labor & Industries (L&I) released their workers’ compensation premium rates for 2025.
+L&I rates have increases an average of 3.8%.
 This average value masks a marked increase in rates for some city-related work groups.
 Rates for law enforcement, firefighters, public works, and parks have all increased, with law enforcement and firefighters seeing double-digit increases.

 For employers that do not elect to cover their employees' portion of premiums, the increases below will be shared by employer and employees.